wethod/learning-center-source/content/settings/index.md

 Here you can configure your company by setting:

 * **User levels**: each one of your collaborators has a level which defines his daily cost to the company and the price you want to sell a day of his work to the clients.
-This way you can define clusters of employees like intern, junior, senior and so on
+This way you can define clusters of employees like intern, junior, senior and so on.
+For each user level you can set a **chargeability target** – expressed in percentage – meaning as the amount of hours people belonging to a specific user level should work on profitable projects.

 * **Job Order Categories**: here you can add the categories for your projects, each category needs at least a name and a color.
 You can change the categories' sort order by simply drag and dropping them.
 For each category you can set some options:
   * **Chargeable**: the projects in this category are billable
   * **Everybody can plan**: the projects in this category can be planned by everybody, not only by its pm or account